-- CenterPoint Houston's stranded cost balance as of August 31, 2004, which is an amount associated with the transition to competitive retail electric markets in Texas determined by the Texas commission to be recoverable under the Restructuring Act, plus: - "excess mitigation" credits provided on the bills of retail electric customers (as required by prior order of the Texas commission) from August 31, 2004 through the date the Bonds are issued or the date of the termination of such excess mitigation credits, whichever is earlier. - interest on stranded costs accrued from August 31, 2004 through the date the Bonds are issued,

-- costs of issuing, supporting and servicing the Bonds, and - any costs of retiring and refunding CenterPoint Houston's existing debt and equity securities in connection with the issuance of the Bonds (excluding costs of retiring or refunding debt or equity securities held by an affiliate of CenterPoint Houston).
+- CenterPoint Houston's stranded cost balance as of August 31, 2004, which is an amount associated with the transition to competitive retail electric markets in Texas determined by the Texas commission to be recoverable under the Restructuring Act, plus: - "excess mitigation" credits provided on the bills of retail electric customers (as required by prior order of the Texas commission) from August 31, 2004 through the date the Bonds are issued or the date of the termination of such excess mitigation credits, whichever is earlier, - interest on stranded costs accrued from August 31, 2004 through the date the Bonds are issued, - costs of issuing, supporting and servicing the Bonds, and - any costs of retiring and refunding CenterPoint Houston's existing debt and equity securities in connection with the issuance of the Bonds (excluding costs of retiring or refunding debt or equity securities held by an affiliate of CenterPoint Houston).

-The transition property relating to the Bonds and other transition property that may be transferred to us under the financing order in connection with the issuance of another series of transition bonds or in connection with one or more separate financing orders providing for separate series of transition bonds are described in more detail under "The Sale Agreements-CenterPoint Houston's Sale and Assignment of the Transition Property" in the accompanying prospectus.
+The transition property relating to the Bonds is described in more detail under "The Sale Agreements-CenterPoint Houston's Sale and Assignment of the Transition Property" in the accompanying prospectus.

-We will purchase the transition property from CenterPoint Houston to support the issuance of \$1,250,000,000 in principal amount of the Bonds.
+We will purchase the transition property from CenterPoint Houston to support the issuance of \$1,851,000,000 in principal amount of the Bonds.
 The servicer will bill and collect transition charges allocable to the Bonds from "retail electric providers," which are entities certified under state law that provide electricity and related services to retail electric customers within CenterPoint Houston's service territory, and will remit the collections to the trustee.
 The retail electric providers will in turn bill and collect the transition charges from retail electric customers in CenterPoint Houston's service territory.
 Each retail electric provider will include the transition charges in its bill to its retail electric customers but is not required to show the transition charges as a separate line item or footnote.
 However, each retail electric provider will be required to provide annual written notice to its customers that transition charges have been included in the customers' bills.